 I had no idea that this beautiful heart-shaped lake even existed until I saw a photo on Instagram.
-Then I just had to go check it out and of course drag José and my parents along for the ride too!
+Then I just had to go check it out and kindly dragged José and my parents along for the ride too!

 The views are really beautiful along the way and the colours of the heather and wild flowers were stunning at the time we did it.
 Will definitely have to head back during autumn or winter and photograph it again with different colours or maybe even a sprinkling of snow!
-We also need to check out the Glenmacnass Waterfall next time as we ended up rushing back home after the walk because we took our time.
+We also need to check out the Glenmacnass Waterfall next time as we had run out of time and needed to get back home.